Is the water in your Sub Zero Heat Transfer Fluid System costing you money?

 As systems are closed loop, eliminating water is not easy.
-Cycling chillers and allowing individual reactors jackets to warm to release water still leaves the problem of removal or the water that will simply deposit itself elsewhere in the system.
+Cycling chillers and allowing individual reactor jackets to warm to release water still leaves the problem of removal as the water will simply deposit itself elsewhere in the system.

 How does water get in?